-The current size and success of the foreign banks in Germany are mostly the result of many decades of presence and being active market participants in Germany and, in individual cases, also of increased business due to the transfer of balance sheet and assets to the German units as a result of Brexit.
+The current size and success of the foreign banks in Germany, which can be seen in these statistics, are mostly the result of many decades of presence and activity in the German market and, in individual cases, a surge in business due to the transfer of assets to the German units as a result of Brexit.
+As a result, the international banks operating in Germany have now achieved large market shares in many business areas.
+Particularly in trade finance, securities business and investment banking, some of the VAB members are clear market leaders.

-For the VAB, size, success and the complexity of the members‘ business and operations in the German market are important when it comes to professional exchange and support for the association‘s work.
-Many members have grown into dimensions where they have built up substantial local staff functions which are being anchored in their institution groups that can bring an international professional view of German regulation and supervision to the work of the VAB.
-The size and success of the VAB members also play a role in making the justified demands and petitions of the foreign banks heard in the concert of the many stakeholders vis-à-vis politics and administration.
+Nevertheless, the size and success of the members in the German market play a role for the VAB when it comes to professional exchange and support in the Association’s work.
+Many members have grown to sizes where they have built up substantial local departments that can bring the international professional view of regulation and supervision in Germany to the work of the VAB by being anchored in their institutional groups.
+The size and success of the VAB members also play a role in making the justified demands and petitions of the international banks heard in the concert of the many stakeholders vis-à-vis politics and administration.

 Click here for the yearbook.